International Shipping of a Mobile Command Centre

 Necessary Documentation

-Obtain export/import licenses, customs declarations, oversized load permits, and any other special permits required for OOG cargo transport in the UK and the destination country.
+Secure all required export/import licenses, customs declarations, oversized load permits, and any other special permits mandated for OOG cargo transport in the UK and the destination country.
 Ensure all documentation adheres to the required formats.
-Complete and accurate documentation is essential for smooth customs clearance and avoids potential delays.
+Complete and accurate documentation is essential for smooth customs clearance and prevents potential delays.

 Pre-carriage